danigbaameiro/HowTo/ssh/README.md

   <img src="https://image.ibb.co/g3WW9w/new_ssh.png">
 </p>

-3. Put your public key in the
+3. Put your public key in the key field and click in Add Key.
+Remember you can see your public key using:
 ```
 cat ~/.ssh
 ```